Aba Therapist Resume Example

 If you’ve got 5+ years as a behavioral therapist, your resume should highlight measurable outcomes.
 Employers want to see data, like client progress rates or program improvements.

 I always include specific certifications, like BCBA or CBT training.
-Mentioning experience with multidisciplinary teams and supervising junior staff helps show your leadership skills.
+Mentioning experience with multidisciplinary teams and supervising junior staff helps show your leadership skills, which you can also highlight in a cover letter.

 You can also list advanced interventions you use, such as trauma-informed care or crisis management.
 This shows you handle complex cases and keep up with current best practices.